IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period      Scenario        LoadLevel   Area    Upward/downward operating reserves of the area for each load level   MW
 ==========  ==============  ==========  ======  ===================================================================  ==

-Given that the operating reserves depend on the area, it can be sensible to assign an area as a country, for example.
+Given that the operating reserves depend on the area, assigning an area to a country can be sensible.
 These operating reserves must include Automatic Frequency Restoration Reserves (aFRR) and Manual Frequency Restoration Reserves (mFRR) for electricity balancing from ENTSO-E.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.